tsupplis/pcdos11-hacking/README.md

 > ZERO    =       $
 ```

-To get to Parity with the official binaries:
+To get to the official PC-DOS binary production:

 A triple NOP replaces the MS instruction MOV [COMFCB],AL. This change fixes reload from command.com
-on drive A:
+on drive A: by not overriding the first FCB byte with 0 (Default drive).

 ```
 469a474,479